chandrams512/docker_image/README.md

 Push the Docker image in Amazon ECS

 ```
-Atfirst Create a Repository in ECS and give the User full access to ECS
+Create a Repository in ECS and give the User full access to ECS

 Run theese command